gduchene/go-import-redirect/README.md

 * `PREFIX` for the prefix that must be removed from your package name, e.g. `golang.org/x/` for `golang.org/x/image`, and
 * `VCS` for the type of VCS you are using, e.g. `git`.

+Additionally, the version under `gcp/` will bind to the port passed in the `PORT` environment variable, or 8080 if that variable is not set.